1974 British Lions tour to South Africa: Appraisal

+The Lions previous series in South Africa had all been losses, apart from the drawn 1955 series.

 South Africa had not lost a home Test series since 1958 against France.
 In their most recent internationals they had won series against NZ at home in 1970 and against Australia away in 1971.
 They won their subsequent series, against NZ at home, in 1976.

 However, they had not played a test match for two years before playing the Lions.

 Danie Craven said the 1974 Lions were "the greatest team to visit South Africa".

-Many of the players who played also on the 1971 Lions tour believe the 1974 team would have beaten the 1971 team, due to having better forwards and because many of the 1971 players had become better players by 1974.
+Many of the players who also played on the victorious 1971 Lions tour to New Zealand believe the 1974 Lions team would have beaten the 1971 Lions team, due to having better forwards and because many of the 1971 players had become better players by 1974.
+J. P. R. Williams has said that whilst the 1971 Lions back division could not be bettered, the 1974 squad was better at winning games.